GoHypernet/Galileo-sdk/docs/src/stations.rst

 Stations are a Galileo feature that make it quick and simple to share permissioned access to nearly any kind of computational resource.
 They also provide a built in queueing/scheduling mechanism so that Station administrators can

-Creating your own Galileo Station
+Creating Your Own Galileo Station
 --------------------------------------

 A Station can be created both in the web-based UI and through the python SDK.
 In order to create a station through the UI, start by clicking on the Stations tab once you've logged into your account from a webbrowser.